 The college's administrative staff supports its mission by offering highly competent and compassionate services.
-It includes our Assistant Director of Education, Jamie Fields, ND; Dean of Admissions, Lori Johnson; Director of Financial Aid, Ana Dugan; Dean of Students, Tina Smith, LMT, BS; and Registrar, Jan Stott, BFA.
+It includes our Director of Education, Jamie Fields, ND; Dean of Admissions, Lori Johnson; Dean of Students, Yvonne Vleer, LMT, BS; and Registrar, Jan Stott, BFA.